WICG/bundle-preloading/subresource-loading-tools.md

 ## Background: Bundling and the JS ecosystem

-Modern Web sites are composed of hundreds or thousands of resources.
+Modern websites are composed of hundreds or thousands of resources.
 Fetching them one by one would have very poor performance, which is why developers have created *bundlers*: tools that transform and combine resources for efficient deployment.

 Some examples of bundler tools are [webpack](https://webpack.js.org/), [rollup](https://rollupjs.org/guide/en/), [Parcel](https://parceljs.org/) or [esbuild](https://esbuild.github.io/)).
 In general, they all share a common set of core functionality: